inappstory/ios-ias-sdk/Samples/CustomCell.md

     InAppStory.shared.cellBorderColor = .purple //border color around an unopened cell

+    // cell's border radius
+    // to create a circle, you need to specify half the cell size.
+    // at this sample - is 75.0
+    InAppStory.shared.cellBorderRadius = 16.0 // default value

     InAppStory.shared.cellFont = UIFont.systemFont(ofSize: 12.0) //title font (you can specify your own by first connecting it to the project)

     InAppStory.shared.coverQuality = .high // quality of cover images